Psalm 133:1 “Behold, how good and how pleasant it is for brethren to dwell together in unity!

 Our professional re-level service & inspection includes checking the underside of your home’s beams for level and while we are down there we do much more.
 The level is determined by checking the steel I-beams under your home.

 Finally, if your home is found to be out of level we will adjust as much as 25% of the home’s square footage.
 When homes are in excess of 25% this then we will give you a price on a case-by-case basis.

 Less Than 18″ Crawlspace

 Additionally, while performing the re-level we try to use the existing materials to adjust for level although additional materials may be needed.
-Any additional materials needed, such as, blocks, wood or pairs of wedges will be billed at $10.00 each.
+Any additional materials needed, such as blocks, wood, or pairs of wedges will be billed at $10.00 each.

 As we alluded to before the purpose of a re-level is much more than checking your home for level from one end to the other.
 While we are crawling under your home we are also inspecting other items as well.
 Here is a list of those items:

-- Making sure there’s proper ventilation
+- Make sure there’s proper ventilation

 - Underbelly wrap

 - Groundwater drainage